rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 ### HIR lowering

-We next take the AST and convert it to [High-Level Intermediate Representation (HIR)][hir], a more compiler-friendly representation of the AST.
-This process called "lowering".
+Next, we take the AST and convert it to [High-Level Intermediate Representation (HIR)][hir], a more compiler-friendly representation of the AST.
+This process is called "lowering".
 It involves a lot of desugaring of things like loops and `async fn`.

 We then use the HIR to do [*type inference*] (the process of automatic